 Can you freeze Italian Easter bread?

-Yes, Italian Easter bread can be frozen.
-Wrap it well in plastic wrap and then place it in a freezer bag.
-To reheat, simply thaw it overnight in the refrigerator and warm it in the oven before serving.
+Yes, wrap it in plastic wrap, then in a freezer bag.
+To serve, thaw overnight in the fridge and warm it in the oven.

 Are there any gluten-free versions of Italian Easter bread?